jannypie/Onboard-Standards/onboarding/onboarding.md

   - people on your team, what they do, and how to contact them
   - people who frequently work with your team
 - Create an [Org Cheat Sheet](org-cheat-sheet.md) - how your department fits into the company as a whole
-- Gather documentation on codebase to provide an informational overview
 - Identify company required training
   - Have materials collected
-  - Know about how much time each training session lasts
+  - Know about how much time each training session lasts, in order to plan it into the week

 ## Before First Day